aleexnager/Linux-autoUpdate/README.md

 ```
 $ chmod +x ./autoUpdate.sh
 ```
-There is a short help section already programmed inside the script.
+There is a short help section already programmed into the script.
 You can access this information using:
 ```
 $ ./autoUpdate.sh --help
 ```